 Margarites is a village at province Milopotamos, well known for its marvelous architecture and the traditional pottery.
 However, in the wider area of the villages of Margarites, Orthe and Eleftherna appear a series of small, parallel gorges.
 Small streams such as Margaritianos flow towards the north and are tributaries of the Geropotamos River.
 The gorges are developed in white-yellow marly limestone of the Upper Miocene period (8-10 million years ago) as a result of the uplift of the whole area and the erosion by water.

 The most impressive characteristics of the gorges are the rich flora and the unique surroundings.
-Small tufts and /or copses of the horizontal branched cypresses (Cupressus sempervirens var horizontalis) are mixed with low shrubs, wild flowers and aromatic plants.
-Small paths have been developed by the Local Authorities that introduce visitors to the beauty of the area.
+Small clusters of the horizontal branched cypresses (Cupressus sempervirens var horizontalis) are mixed with low shrubs, wild flowers and aromatic plants.
+Small paths have been developed by the local authorities that introduce visitors to the beauty of the area.